 Able to handle skeins of 6ft in circumference.
 When working, it’s fairly quiet, and the spin is smooth.

 The manufacturer selects wood pieces without scars or blemishes.
 These yarn swifts are less vulnerable to breakage and have a lovely uniform sanded finish.

 The ends of metal tying wires are hidden into holes.
 No rough edges to hurt your hands or snag the yarn.

 - Holds up to 6ft skein in circumference.

-- Can clamp onto a variety of surfaces, 1 3/4 inch thick such as tables, benches or chairs.
+- Can clamp onto various surfaces, 1 3/4 inch thick such as tables, benches, or chairs.